-My debut novel, Sand Dollar: A Story of Undying Love, reflects over forty years of personal life experiences.
-It has won numerous awards, including being a winner in the Beverly Hills Book Award, a bronze winner of ForeWord Reviews Book Of The Year Award, a silver winner of the Feathered Quill Book Award, a finalist in the USA Best Book Awards, a finalist in the International Book Awards, a finalist in the National Indie Excellence Book Awards, Readers’ Favorite Book Awards, Feathered Quill Book Awards, and ForeWord Firsts debut literary competition for first-time authors, and a current finalist for ForeWord Reviews Book Of The Year Award.
-Sand Dollar was also on the cover of Publishers Weekly(March 25, 2013 issue).
-With a rating of 4.6 stars on Amazon, the book has been getting rave reviews, many of which compare me to my favorite author, Nicholas Sparks, whom Cole cites as his inspiration for becoming an author.
-Whether or not I ever achieve that kind of success, touching the lives of others through my writing has been the single most gratifying thing I’ve ever done in my life.
+Sebastian Cole’s debut novel, Sand Dollar: A Story of Undying Love, was emotionally inspired by his own personal life experiences.
+Sand Dollar has won numerous awards, including being a winner of the Beverly Hills Book Award, a bronze winner of ForeWord Reviews Book Of The Year Award, a silver winner of the Feathered Quill Book Award, a finalist in the USA Best Book Awards, a finalist in the International Book Awards, and a finalist in the National Indie Excellence Book Awards, Readers’ Favorite Book Awards, Feathered Quill Book Awards, and ForeWord Firsts debut literary competition for first-time authors.
+The book has received rave reviews, many of which compare Cole to his favorite author, Nicholas Sparks, whom Cole cites as his inspiration for becoming an author.
+Whether or not he ever achieves that kind of success, touching the lives of others through his writing has been the single most gratifying thing he has ever done.